IndraGunawan/symfony-docs/scheduler.rst

                 ->processOnlyLastMissedRun(true)
         }
     }

-.. versionadded:: 7.2

-    The ``processOnlyLastMissedRun`` option was introduced in Symfony 7.2.

 To scale your schedules more effectively, you can use multiple workers.
 In such cases, a good practice is to add a :doc:`lock </components/lock>` to prevent the